The Bigger Picture: Ideas Worth Reading

 Curator Spotlight

-Curated by Dr. Barbara J. Burger (PhD, Caltech)
+Curated by Dr. Barbara J. Burger (Board Member, Philanthropist)

 Dr. Burger is a Chevron “graduate” where she finished as the Vice President, Innovation and President, Chevron Technology Ventures.
 During her career, Burger held leadership positions across the company’s businesses as well as a wide range of civic and industry organizations.